Rabbi Brooklyn Michalowicz

 About Rabbi Brooklyn

-Brooklyn Michalowicz is a fifth-year rabbinical student at Hebrew Union College-Jewish Institute of Religion, preparing for ordination in May 2026.
+Brooklyn Michalowicz is the Rabbi and Director of 20s and 30s Engagement at Central Synagogue Downtown.
+She was ordained from Hebrew Union College-Jewish Institute of Religion in May 2026.
 Raised in Los Angeles, she was shaped by a diverse range of Jewish experiences, from pluralistic day school to Reform, Conservative, and Chabad communities.
 Brooklyn values intergenerational learning, spirited prayer, and relationship-building.

 A proud UCLA graduate, Brooklyn has served in Jewish communal and rabbinic roles at Columbia/Barnard Hillel, Westchester Reform Temple, Trybal Gatherings, Eisner Camp, and, most recently, at Central Synagogue.